Ralph Abraham (politician)

-Ralph Lee Abraham Jr. (born September 16, 1954) is an American veterinarian, physician, and politician who is Louisiana Surgeon General.
-He was the U.S. representative for from 2015 to 2021.
-A member of the Republican Party, he is a native and resident of Alto, Louisiana.
+Ralph Lee Abraham Jr. (born September 16, 1954) is an American veterinarian, physician, and politician who served as the principal deputy director of the Centers for Disease Control and Prevention from December 2025 to February 2026.
+Prior to that, he was Louisiana Surgeon General from 2024 to 2025.
+He served as the U.S. representative for from 2015 to 2021 as a member of the Republican Party.
 Abraham ran for governor of Louisiana in 2019, but failed to advance to the runoff.
-On February 26, 2020, he announced that he would not run for reelection to Congress in 2020.

-Under his tenure as Louisiana Surgeon General, he instructed the Louisiana Department of Health to stop promoting mass vaccination.

 Early life, education, and career

 Abraham is the son of Marlene Posey, a retired educator, and Ralph Abraham Sr. His paternal grandparents were emigrants from Lebanon.
+He is a native and resident of Alto, Louisiana.

 He graduated from Louisiana State University School of Veterinary Medicine in 1980 and was a practicing veterinarian for ten years.
 He returned to Louisiana State University School of Medicine for a medical degree in 1994.

 Abraham has served in the United States Coast Guard Auxiliary and the Mississippi National Guard.
 He and his wife, Dianne, have three children.
 He has been an aviation medical examiner.